Best Electrolyte Powders of 2025

 Ingredients

 When it comes to electrolyte powder ingredients, the core formula is fairly simple: sodium, flavoring, sweetener, and sometimes smaller amounts of potassium, calcium, or magnesium.
-Electrolyte mixes come in a wide assortment of options, from high-calorie powders that can fuel your running needs all day to low-calorie and no-sugar mixes.
+Electrolyte mixes come in a wide assortment of options, from high-calorie powders, like Tailwind Endurance Fuel, that can fuel your running needs all day to low-calorie and no-sugar mixes, like DripDrop Zero Sugar.
 There is something to suit just about every taste bud and dietary need out there.

 The electrolyte replacement powders we tested contained a variety of sweeteners, such as cane sugar, otherwise known as sucrose, dextrose, stevia, and fructose.
-As far as flavoring goes, most use natural flavor to give a mix a hint of citrus, berry, watermelon, cola, or even chocolate flavor, if you’re into that sort of thing.
-The sodium in electrolyte drinks typically comes from either sodium chloride, otherwise known as sea salt or sodium citrate.
+As far as flavoring goes, most use natural flavor to give a mix a hint of citrus, berry, watermelon, cola, or even chocolate flavor.
+The sodium in electrolyte drinks typically comes from sodium chloride — otherwise known as sea salt — or sodium citrate.

 Intended Use

 The most common use of electrolyte drinks is during exercise.
-Low-calorie electrolyte powders such as DripDrop Zero Sugar, LMNT, or Gnarly Hydrate are best for runners who prefer to take their calories in through food, gels, and other sources.
-Don’t want to chew or are tired of trying to choke down yet another gel?
-Mixes like Tailwind Endurance Fuel and Gnarly Fuel2O have higher calories and carbohydrates per serving, so you can combine your calories, electrolytes, and hydration in one bottle.
+Low-calorie electrolyte powders such as LMNT or Gnarly Hydrate are best for runners who prefer to consume their calories through food, gels, and other sources.
+Don’t want to chew, or are you tired of trying to choke down yet another gel?
+Mixes like Tailwind Endurance Fuel and Gnarly Fuel2O have higher calories and carbohydrates per serving so that you can combine your calories, electrolytes, and hydration in one bottle.

 Feeling wiped out or having muscle cramps after a hard workout or race?
 Adding some electrolytes to your post-exercise nutrition may help alleviate some of this.
 At the very least, it will make your water tasty, so you will be more apt to drink it — which is definitely a win.